Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

-From the full simulation domain, we selected two sub-regions of \(6 \times 6\)~Mm\(^2\) in the horizontal plane.
+From the full simulation domain, we selected two sub-regions of \(6 \times 6\)~Mm\(^2\) on the horizontal plane.
 One region hosts a solar tornado.
 This structure has been previously analyzed in detail by \cite{Silva_2024a}.
-The second region contains only a vertical magnetic flux tube and serves as a control region with no dominant vortical motion.
-To place the vortex analysis in spatial context, Figure~\ref{fig:vortices} shows the full horizontal extent of the \textsc{Bifrost} simulation, colored by the vertical magnetic field component \( B_z \) at a height of 2~Mm.
+The second region contains only a vertical magnetic flux tube and serves as a control region, used as a reference to compare with the vortex case, as it exhibits no dominant vortical motion.
+To place the vortex analysis in spatial context, Figure~\ref{fig:vortices} shows the full horizontal extent of the \textsc{Bifrost} simulation colored by the synthetic H$\alpha$ core line.
+The spectra were computed accounting for departures from local thermodynamic equilibrium (non-LTE).
+To reduce the computational expense, we used \textsc{SunnyNet} \citep{Chappell2022}, which employs convolutional neural networks to approximate non-LTE hydrogen populations.
+The network was trained on two simulation snapshots generated with \textsc{Multi3D} \citep{Leenaarts_2009}.
 The two selected subdomains are indicated by the black and red squares.
-The black square marks the region containing the large-scale, long-lived vortex, while the red square denotes the nearby control region.
-These contrasting subdomains allow us to assess the influence of vortex dynamics on the evolution of magnetic structure and plasma variability.
+The black square marks the region containing the large-scale, long-lived vortex, while the red square denotes a nearby control region.
+In the close-up views, the $xy$-planes are colored by the vertical component of the magnetic field.
+The photospheric field tends to be highly concentrated at the footpoints of magnetic flux tubes, leading to a dark colour almost everywhere else.
+The flux tubes are indicated by the magnetic field lines in red.
+These contrasting subdomains allow us to assess the influence of vortex dynamics on the evolution of magnetic structures and plasma variability.